qiboteam/qibocal/doc/source/tutorials/calibration.rst

             nshots: 1024
             relaxation_time: 100000

+the choice of the parameters is arbitrary.
+In this specific case the user should make sure to specify an amplitude value sufficiently large.

-which can then be executed with the following command:
+This experiment can be launched with the following command:

 .. code-block:: bash